Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems

 \section{Abstract}

-The framework of \emph{linear parameter-varying} (LPV) system has shown to be a powerful tool for the design of controllers for complex nonlinear systems using linear tools.
-In this work, we derive novel methods that allow to synthesize LPV state-feedback controllers \emph{directly} from a single sequence of data and guarantee stability and performance of the closed-loop system, without knowing the model of the plant.
+The framework of \emph{linear parameter-varying} (LPV) systems has shown to be a powerful tool for the design of controllers for complex nonlinear systems using linear tools.
+In this work, we derive novel methods that allow to synthesize LPV state-feedback controllers \emph{directly} from only a single sequence of data and guarantee stability and performance of the closed-loop system.
 We show that if the measured open-loop data from the system satisfies a persistency of excitation condition, then the full open-loop and closed-loop input-scheduling-state behavior can be represented using only the data.
-With this representation, we formulate synthesis problems that yield controllers that guarantee stability and performance in terms of infinite horizon quadratic cost, generalized $\mc{H}_2$-norm and $\ltwo$-gain of the closed-loop system.
-The controllers are synthesized by solving an SDP with a finite set of LMI constraints.
+With this representation we formulate data-driven analysis and synthesis problems, where the latter yields controllers that guarantee stability and performance in terms of infinite horizon quadratic cost, generalized $\mc{H}_2$-norm and $\ltwo$-gain of the closed-loop system.
+The controllers are synthesized by solving a semi-definite program.
 Additionally, we provide a synthesis method to handle noisy measurement data.
-Competitive performance of the proposed data-driven synthesis methods is demonstrated w.r.t. model-based synthesis that have complete knowledge of the true system model in multiple simulation studies, including a nonlinear unbalanced disc system.
+Competitive performance of the proposed data-driven synthesis methods is demonstrated w.r.t. model-based synthesis in multiple simulation studies, including a nonlinear unbalanced disc system.

 {\it{\bf Keywords:} Data-Driven Control, Linear Parameter-Varying Systems, State-Feedback Control, Behavioral systems, $\mc{H}_\infty$ control.}